 What is the Full Page Caching for Magento?

 Full Page Caching is a caching solution designed for high-traffic Magento-based platform websites.
-It works by storing the full output of a page in a cache directory, to serve the same page content to subsequent requests users make to that very page, without loading up the server.
-FPC will also improve the performance of your website by avoiding crashing in the busiest time slots of your webstore.
+It works by storing the full output of a page in a cache directory.
+This will serve the same page content to later requests users make to that very page, without loading up the server.
+FPC will also improve the performance of your website.
+It will avoid crashing in the busiest time slots of your webstore.

-Enterprise_PageCache is available by default in Magento Enterprise, but can be used as an extension for all online stores built on the Magento platform.
+Enterprise_PageCache is available by default in Magento Enterprise.
+It is also useful as an extension for all online stores built on the Magento platform.

-Full Page Cache comes with a number of difficulties, especially regarding the dynamic content of your Magento store.
-However, by using placeholders and containers FPC can process the dynamic blocks of content, such as the shopping cart or every customer or the account links, and connected them to the static content of a page served from cache directories.
+Full Page Cache comes with some difficulties, especially on the dynamic content of your Magento store.
+However, by using placeholders and containers, FPC can process the dynamic blocks of content.
+These include the shopping cart or every customer or the account links.
+It then connects them to the static content of a page served from cache directories.

-FPC is one of the best solutions which provides all the specific performance parameters an ecommerce website needs to be able to deliver a personalized dynamic page to each end-user.
+FPC is one of the best solutions for e-commerce websites.
+It provides all the specific Magento optimization performance parameters needed to deliver a personalized dynamic page to each end-user.

 If you’re on the Community version, you can opt for extensions in order to gain the benefits of FPC (unless you’re on Magento 2, which has FPC built-in).
 Some of the popular caching extensions are:

-As mentioned, Lesti’s FPC extension is free, but is limited in certain features and does require a separate extension that handles the crawling (once FPC is enabled, crawling assures that pages are cached before users access them, and most paid extensions include this feature).
+As mentioned, Lesti’s FPC extension is free.
+However, it is limited in certain features and does require a separate extension that handles the crawling.
+Once FPC is enabled, crawling assures that pages are cached before users access them.
+Most paid extensions include this feature.

 Advanced Caching Solutions for Magento

-If you’ve enabled Magento’s built-in cache and configure full page caching, you can further optimize your performance via several more advanced caching solutions that are mostly installed and configured outside Magento.
+If you’ve enabled Magento’s built-in cache and configure full page caching, do this.
+You can further optimize your performance via several more advanced caching solutions.
+These are mostly installed and configured outside Magento.

-There are several types of cache storages that can be integrated in Magento, some of which are intended for general use, while some target specific data and processes.
-In what follows we briefly discuss each of them to help you make the right decision and improve your Magento store’s performance.
+There are several types of cache storage that can be integrated into Magento.
+Some of them are for general use, while some target specific data and processes.
+In what follows, we briefly discuss each of them to help you make the right decision and improve your Magento store’s performance.